AdmiralRohan/angular-demo/README.md

 - user types something else on search box, and it changes `filteredList`

 No matter what, we will just update the queryParams (source of truth), currentPage will be inputtted into pagination component, then new `paginationRange` will be calculated and propagated above (checked in `ngOnChanges()`).

+Sorting starts from clicking on the icon in list header.
+It reverses the sort direction and emits event.
+That will add the sorting status in queryParams.
+That will filter the list as described above in point 1 and 2.